-- migrated cases retain postoperative information only, so any preoperative information will be lost - because the new version (1.5) includes some improvements on the frame rendering and label adaption based on bone types, the upgraded new case may differ.
-The surgeon is highly recommended to review the copied information and confirm them prior to recalculating the prescription. - in the new version (1.5), the algorithm for calculating the prescription has been optimized, which means that the recalculated prescription of the upgraded case may differ from the original one.
+- migrated cases retain postoperative information only, so any preoperative information will be lost - because the new version includes some improvements on the graphics and label adaption based on bone types, the upgraded new case may differ.
+Furthermore, some new fields have been added which need to be compiled once the case has been upgraded.
+The surgeon is highly recommended to review the copied information and confirm them prior to recalculating the prescription. - in the new version, the algorithm for calculating the prescription has been improved, which means that the recalculated prescription of the upgraded case may differ from the original one.
 The surgeon is highly recommended to review the prescription and instruct the patient accordingly.